umarhassan-mitodl/21w.758-fall-2016/content/pages/readings/_index.md

 All of these books can be purchased used on line for extremely low prices, which I highly recommend.
 Several but not all are available in e-books.
 Fortunately, the thickest and heaviest books can be bought in this format, which could benefit your backpack and your back.

 I strongly recommend buying these used online.
-I also strongly suggest sharing copies of books, taking them out of libraries, and using the {{% resource_link "b7d12063-f1dc-4394-b51e-6b4c69013099" "MIT Science Fiction Society's" %}} collection to minimize your expenses.
+I also strongly suggest sharing copies of books, taking them out of libraries, and using the [MIT Science Fiction Society's](http://mitsfs.mit.edu/) collection to minimize your expenses.

 *Please note: Both Mists of Avalon and Kushiel’s Dart and extremely long.
 They are wonderful books and I expect you will find them engrossing, but you will need to start reading them before the semester begins.
 We will be discussing Mists of Avalon first, so I strongly suggest you begin with that.
 Trust me, you will not be able to finish these books if you do not start them before Registration Day—and trust me, you will very much want to finish them!*